LaMark Brown

-LaMark Brown II (born July 5, 1989) is an American football wide receiver who is currently a free agent.
+LaMark Brown II (born July 5, 1989) is an American former professional football wide receiver.
 He was signed as an undrafted free agent by the Atlanta Falcons in 2012.
-He has also been a member of the Buffalo Bills, Tampa Bay Buccaneers, Utah Blaze, and Minnesota Vikings.
+He played college football for the Minnesota State Mavericks.

-High school
+Early life

 Brown started all four years at Hazelwood West High School in Hazelwood, Missouri at free safety and running back and was a two-time consensus Class 6 all-state performer by the Missouri Coaches Association, the Missouri Sportswriters and Sportscasters Association and the Kansas City Star.
 He was also named to the St. Louis Post-Dispatch All-Metro team in both 2005 and 2006.

-As a junior, Brown had a breakout season as his team recorded a record of 7-3.
+As a junior, Brown had a breakout season as his team recorded a record of 7–3.
 In 10 games, Brown recorded 55 tackles (43 solo), three interceptions, and one fumble recovery.
 At running back, he rushed for 1,249 yards and 21 touchdowns on 150 carries.
-As a senior, Brown had a less productive year as the team posted a 2-8 record.
+As a senior, Brown had a less productive year as the team posted a 2–8 record.
 He ran for 584 yards on 92 carries (6.35 avg.); Scored 13 of the West's 20 touchdowns; caught three passes for 51 yards (17.0 avg.) and accounted for 44 percent of Hazelwood's total yards (800 of 1,814).
 Returned five kickoffs for 165 yards (33.0 avg); totaled 42 total tackles on defense, with 36 unassisted stops, three blocked field goals, two blocked punts and a fumble recovery.

 Coming out of High School, Brown was regarded as the No. 1 rated prospect in the St. Louis metro area by the St. Louis Post Dispatch, was a 4 star recruit rated as the No. 3 player in the state of Missouri, No.4 athlete in the nation, and 71st overall player in the 2007 class by rivals.com.
 A PrepStar All-American and the No.35 overall player in the Midlands Region by SuperPrep.
 Brown also played in the East Meets West All-American Bowl in Orlando, Florida, following his senior season.